adriangohjw/adriangohjw/_blogs/2024-07-13-switching-from-amazon-rds-to-crunchy-bridge.md

 Amazon RDS (Relational Database Service) is highly regarded for its stability and reliability, having consistently performed well throughout our years of building [NodeFlair](https://nodeflair.com).

 Additionally, it provides extensive metrics that prove invaluable in optimizing database scalability.
-[Performance Insights](https://aws.amazon.com/rds/performance-insights/), for example, excels in identifying CPU-intensive queries, offering crucial insights for pinpointing optimizations.
+[Performance Insights](https://aws.amazon.com/rds/performance-insights/), for example, excels in identifying CPU-intensive queries, offering crucial insights for pinpointing optimizations - [I shared more about how I used it to cut our database load by 72%](/reducing-latencies-cutting-database-load)

 ![](/assets/switching-from-amazon-rds-to-crunchy-bridge-performance-insights.png)